Faruhcon/BallBlog/source/content/category-folder/game-portfolio.md

 </div> <!-- End Research Projects Grid -->

 <h2 id="Class_Projects" class="portfolio-header">Class Projects</h2>
+<p>I built these projects as part of my course work for my various virtual/mixed reality and game programming classes.
+These had a shorter time scale than the research projects, wrapping after 2 weeks or 1 month.
+I used these opportunities to learn something new about the game engine (Unity3D or ImpactJS) and/or various design approaches for the given topic.
+Below, mixed reality projects are labeled as MR and virtual reality projects are labeled as VR.
+TODO: put art notice (especially for Enrage Timer)</p>
 <div class="responsive-image-grid"> <!-- Class Projects Grid -->
     <div class="grid-item"> <!-- Enrage Timer -->
         <!-- TODO: modify video and link video -->